Distance and intersection number in the curve graph of a surface: Background

-Note that since every term on both sides of (\ref{eq:Euler characteristic}) is non-negative, we have learned that the number of possible decomposition vectors (not including rectangles) is finite, and the largest possible polygon in $\Dec{v,w}$ has $8g-4$ sides.
-Going back to (\ref{eq:Eulerchar-3}), we then obtain (\ref{eq: inessential rectangles}).
+Equation (\ref{eq:Euler characteristic}) tells us that there are finitely many possibilities for the decomposition of $S$ into polygons larger than rectangles.
+Since every term on both sides of (\ref{eq:Euler characteristic}) is non-negative, we see that there are finitely many different decomposition vectors, and the largest possible polygon in $\Dec{v,w}$ has $8g-4$ sides.